-This paper explores the evolution of gold mining technology in California, and the negative repercussions for indigenous uses of natural resources.
+This paper explores the evolution of gold mining technology in California, and the negative repercussions for people’s access to use natural resources.
 First, I have provided an exploration of the different techniques used by California placer miners, and their subsequent effects on the environment.
 My discussion looks at the difference in worldview between Indigenous people and gold miners, and applies concepts from coursework to this study.

 Placers are deposits of gravels that contain small amounts of various minerals, in this case, gold (Yeend, et al, 1998).
 In the first few years of the gold rush, surface placer deposits were abundant (Limbaugh, 1998) but as gold dwindled from the surface and into the miners’ pockets, created the need to develop more invasive mining technology.
 As placer mining technology transformed, the changes were developed with the goal being an increase of production, rather than an interest in preserving natural resources.